Zheng206/ComBatFamQC/cran-comments.md

-## Resubmission
+## Resubmission of version 1.0.4

-This is a resubmission of 'ComBatFamQC' (version 1.0.2) in response to CRAN comments.
+## Change in version 1.0.4
+1. Set the R dependency to require at least version 4.1.0.
+2. Fixed CRAN build issues related to Quarto availability.
+3. Resolved portability issues flagged during CRAN checks.
+4. Modified the description of the age_list_gen() function.

+## Previous Submissions

+### Version 1.0.3
+1. Withdrawn due to unresolved issues flagged during M1 Mac testing.

-### Issues Addressed:
+### Version 1.0.2
 1. Updated the package description to enclose the package name in single quotes: 'ComBatFamQC'.
 2. Added references in the description field to describe the methods, formatted per CRAN guidelines (e.g., authors (year) <doi:...>).
 3. Replaced all instances of `print()` with `message()` in `R/visual_prep.R` and `R/Help_Func.R` to align with CRAN's recommended practices for console output.